-This is the dasy way to avoid responsibility.
+This is the easy way to avoid responsibility.
 This is the path which our people are being encouraged to take by those who think more of the next election than they do of the next generation.

 If you think I overstate the case, examine the proposals that are being advocated daily for the solution of most of our problems.
 Pass a federal law, create a new agency, appropriate billions.
-That ends the problem.
+Allegedly, that ends the problem.

 It is not a question of the need for the program or project.
 The tragedy is that we have succumbed to what we have been led to think is the easy way of meeting a recognized need.
 The demagogue has no difficulty in selling us on the idea of using federal funds, which incidentally must be borrowed by a debt-burdened government, in preference to raising the funds locally, probably through increased taxes.
-There has been spread across our land the idea that there is some magic in federal money and that its supply is somehow unlimited.
+There has been spread across our land the idea that there is some magic in federal money and that its supply is somehow unlimited-a bottomless pit.
 The demagogue is not concerned with the true facts of our precarious fiscal position.
 He is interested only in providing painless benefits for his greater glory.

 The demagogue, and those like him, have also discovered that it is easier to influence one legislative body, the federal congress, than it is 50 state legislatures or thousands of local governing bodies.
-He knows the national government is further away from the close scrutiny of the people.
+He knows the national government is farther away from the close scrutiny of the people.
 He knows he can more easily bring to bear on the national legislature the heavy influence of powerful pressure groups.

 The net result of deluding ourselves into believing that the easy way can safely be traveled is not alone the financial and fiscal difficulties it inevitably creates.

-In the process, we not only weaken our basic economic strength through lavish and feleval uncontrollable expenditures, but we weaken ourselves as individuals and we weaken our local and state governments.
-Weakness and lack of power is the invariable consequence of the constant sloughing off of responsibility to someone else.
-If we choose to make figureheads of our local governments whose function, under our constitutional form of government is to help preserve our individual liberties, then we have laid the basis for the complete concentration of power in the federal government and its
+In the process, we not only weaken our basic economic strength through lavish and uncontrollable expenditures, but we weaken ourselves as individuals and we weaken our local and state governments.
+Weakness and lack of power is the inevitable consequence of the constant sloughing off of responsibility to someone else.
+If we choose to make figureheads of our local governments whose function, under our constitutional form of government is to help preserve our individual liberties, then we have laid the basis for the complete concentration of power in the federal government and its anevitable corruption into absolute tyranny.
+This concentration of power has one most serious implication.
+A government big enough to give us everything we want is a government big enough to take away from us everything we have.

-Inevitable corruption into absolute tyranny.
-The content of the prosperous and successful people to rest on their oars, to avoid difficult decisions, and to take the easy way out of their difficulties.
-I have spoken of it in terms of our fiscal difficulties, in terms of its dangers to our liberties and, specifically, in terms of its relationship to the problems in which you are primarily interested.
-I is have suggested that a continuation of this trend to its logical conclusion can only lead to a grave weakening or possible collapse of our nation.
-I have said this collapse is possible, and I call to your attention, as another reminder, the work of the British historian, Toynbee, whose study led him to the conclusion that of the 26 major civilizations in world history, 16 are now dead and buried and the remaining 10 are rapidly losing their character.
+I have spoken pessimistically of what I have described as the tendency of a prosperous and successful people to rest on their oars, to avoid difficult decisions, and to take the easy way out of their difficulties.
+I have spoken of it in terms of our fiscal difficulties, in terms of its dangers to our liberties and, specifically, in terms of its relationship to some of the problems in which I hope you are primarily interested.
+I have suggested that a continuation of this trend to its logical conclusion can only lead to a grave weakening or possible collapse of our nation.
+I have said this collapse is possible, and I call to your attention, as another reminder, the work of the British historian, Toynbee, whose study led him to the conclusion that of the 26 major civilizations in world history, 16 are now dead and buried and the remaining lo are rapidly losing their character.